jupyterlab/jupyterlab/docs/source/developer/xkcd_extension_tutorial.rst

     npm run build

-When your extension finishes building JupyterLab should rebuild.
-This will appear in thhe window you ran ``jupyter lab --watch`` in.
+JupyterLab will rebuild after the extension does.
+You can see it's progress in the ``jupyter lab --watch`` window.
 After that finishes, return to the browser tab that opened when you started JupyterLab.
 Refresh it and look in the console.
 You should see the same activation message as before, plus the new message about the